What is an ad exchange?

 Con: More limited inventory.

-Learn how AppLovin ALX can give you access to the leading programmatic exchange.
+Request an Adjust demo today, or read up on how AppLovin ALX gives you access to the leading programmatic exchange.